vanus-labs/docs/content/cloud-docs/source/labeling/setup.md

     If "key3" or "key4" or "key5" is present in the field of `Source Path`, the `Target Path` will have "label2".

     ![img.png](images/source.png)

-3. There will be more steps Once you finish creating the connection.
-Click on the link to open a new page with the details on completing the connection.
+3. After creating the connection, there are a few more steps.
+Simply click the link to open a new page with all the details on how to complete the connection.

    ![](images/warning.png)

 4. Click **Next** and continue the configuration.